 A great way to see Inverness and Loch Ness is to run the marathon they do there on October (http://www.lochnessmarathon.com/)!
 I did it this year and combined it with a long weekend break - was good fun and you get to see the Loch in all its glory! almost 7 years ago

 From my experience, Inverness isn't really that great.
 The surrounding regions, however, are packed with things.
 Loch Ness, of course.
 Invermoriston is beautiful - go for a walk around the river and down to the folly.

 At the other end of the Loch is Fort Augustus which is also beautiful.

 There are some lovely Glens and mountains in the region too which are stunning when snowcapped in the Winter, especially to the east and south.
 Ben Nevis has been mentioned, also Glen Coe.
 Cullodon is probably worth the trip just because of the intensity of the site.
-I guess it depends on what kind of things you are looking to do. almost 6 years ago
+I guess it depends on what kind of things you are looking to do. over 6 years ago